c-lonas/astro-timeless-devlog/tech/src/pages/posts/008-initial-edge-movement.md

 ## Starting Off

-Pretty straightforward here, we'll add six `Box Colliders` components to `BP_Tile,` following basically the exact same approach we used when adding sphere colliders for the vertices in [a previous post link- add]()
+Pretty straightforward here, we'll add six `Box Colliders` components to `BP_Tile,` following basically the exact same approach we used when adding sphere colliders for the vertices in <a href="" target="_blank">a previous post</a>.

 Here's a top view
 ![BoxColliderTopView](/src/assets/images/gamedev/timeless/8-initial-edge-movement-static/BoxCollidersTop.png)